2014 Sochi Winter Paralympic Games

-The 2014 Winter Olympics will be held in both the city of Sochi and the mountains one hour's drive away.
-While the coastal projects are still mostly on paper, the infrastructure is almost complete.
+The 2014 Winter Olympics were held in both the city of Sochi and the mountains one hour's drive away.

 Set between the golden shores of the Black Sea and the soaring snow-capped Caucasus mountains, Sochi offers visitors a unique taste of coastal and mountain living, all with a distinct Russian flavor.
 Sochi is a treasure among winter sport enthusiasts, who return every year to explore its pristine alpine valleys and skiing trails.

 Sochi is a multicultural city of 400,000 inhabitants representing more than 100 nationalities.
 Often referred to as the Russian Riviera, Sochi has a rich heritage as the nation's major Black Sea port city, resort destination and a prominent cultural center.

 The Alpine sports venues are located about an hour from the center of Sochi around Krasnaya Polyana.
 At the moment they are linked by a single two-lane road with several tunnels, but soon a super highway will cut the journey time and the railway will take the strain.

 The host city, Sochi, Russia, was elected on July 4, 2007, during the 119th International Olympic Committee (IOC) Session in Guatemala City, Guatemala.
 2014 will be the first time Russia has hosted the Paralympics.